 Turan undertook pupillage at a leading clinical negligence set, gaining in-depth experience of cases from both Claimant and Defendant perspectives.
 Whilst training, she regularly drafted particulars of claim, defences, advices on liability and quantum, schedules and counter-schedules of loss, mediation notes, and skeleton arguments on cases up to and including Court of Appeal level, as well as attending and assisting with conferences, roundtable meetings, mediations, and trials.
 She assisted QCs with extensive legal research on issues of causation, quantum, and costs, including in the recent Court of Appeal case of XX v Whittington Hospital NHS Trust EWCA Civ 2832 concerning the recoverability of the costs of commercial surrogacy.
 Examples of cases on which Turan worked include cases concerning negligent conduct of surgery leading to bowel perforation and sepsis, mistaken prescription of dexamethasone, delayed diagnosis of a number of different types of cancer, birth-related injuries, brain injuries, infertility, and haemophilia.
 As a pupil, Turan also gained experience of the high-profile transvaginal mesh litigation.
 Her product liability experience serves her well in her analysis of surgical procedures.

-As a third six pupil, Turan has been independently instructed in clinical negligence cases and related civil interlocutory applications concerning the admission of evidence, procedure, and case management.
+Turan is regularly instructed in clinical negligence cases and related civil interlocutory applications concerning the admission of evidence, procedure, and case management.
 She has advised on liability and quantum in cases involving complex medical evidence concerning both physical and psychological injuries and drafted schedules of loss in dependency claims under the Fatal Accidents Act.
 She regularly conducts conferences with lay clients, solicitors, and medical experts in the lead-up to trial.
 She undertakes overlapping work in the field of inquest law and is particularly adept at analysing evidence concerning psychiatric injuries, having dealt with a number of inquests concerning self-inflicted deaths.

 Turan is also keen to accept instructions in areas where there is an overlap between medical law and human rights: for example, in related judicial reviews.

 Turan has a busy personal injury practice and accepts instructions in all related areas.
 She regularly acts for clients as sole counsel in fast-track and multi-track trials in cases concerning employers’ liability (including noise-induced hearing loss), occupiers’ liability, industrial disease (including asbestos-related asthma and carpal tunnel syndrome), and road traffic accidents.
-Turan regularly appears in court in civil applications concerning evidence and procedure, CCMCs, and stage three hearings.
+Turan also appears in court in CCMCs and civil applications concerning evidence and procedure.
 Turan advises on liability, quantum, and procedure in all personal injury issues, including those overlapping with her other areas of practice – for example, in personal injury actions against the police.
+She has acted as sole counsel in cases worth up to £250,000 and is keen to develop her practice in high-value actions.

 Turan acted as junior to Theo Huckle QC in a high-profile test case deciding whether the Ministry of Defence owed and breached a duty to protect soldiers against the risk of Q Fever.